No. 22 San Diego State rallies past Boise State 27-16 - NewsBreak

 Boise State: A team that scored 128 points in its last four games got off to a strong start against the conference’s best defense, but couldn’t sustain it.
 The Broncos aren’t alone in struggling against the Aztecs’ heavy hitters, but it’s a regular season-ending disappointment after an encouraging stretch under Avalos.

-San Diego State: The Aztecs earned one more game at Dignity Health Sports Park, located 116 miles northwest of their campus.
-San Diego State has spent the last two seasons playing on the LA Galaxy’s home field while the $310 million Aztec Stadium is being constructed for a 2022 opening on the site of the demolished Jack Murphy Stadium in San Diego’s Mission Valley.
+San Diego State: The Aztecs earned one more game with their unlikely homefield advantage at Dignity Health Sports Park.
+San Diego State has spent the last two seasons playing 116 miles northwest of campus on the LA Galaxy’s home field while the $310 million Aztec Stadium is being constructed for a 2022 opening on the site of the demolished Jack Murphy Stadium in San Diego’s Mission Valley.
 The Aztecs are 9-2 in Carson, including 6-1 this year.

 Boise State: Probable bowl game.